 Cruising the Caribbean Sea

 Carnival Cruises is incorporated in the US and is one of the biggest and most affordable cruise companies in the world.
 We took their Carnival Conquest ship which was built by the Italian manufacturer Fincantieri for "only" 500 million US dollars.
 The ship has been in use since 2002 and goes to different islands in the Caribbean under the Panama flag (I wonder why though).
 The departure port for Carnival Conquest is Port Everglades in Fort Lauderdale, Florida.
 I really liked the way Carnival Cruises handled the check-in process.
 It was very efficient given the number of passengers - 3000.
 Once again, the North American efficiency exceeded my expectations.
 In fact, the check-in started a couple of days before the embarkation (the proper term for cruise ship departure), so if you did your 'homework', your check-in could go as smoothly as possible.
 Everyone had on option to print their tickets, customs forms and bag tags ahead of time.
-It allowed you to drop your bags at the parking lot as you get off a cab or a bus, so they can be taken right at the door of your stateroom.
-Once you've dropped your bags, you proceed to the registration desk where they give you stateroom keys (plastic cards, one per passenger) which are also used as your identification and your charge card to make all on-board purchases (in bars, stores, casino, etc.).
-Actually the key is very convenient as it's linked to your credit card, so you don't have to carry cash.
+It allows you to drop your bags at the parking lot as you get off a cab or a bus, so they can be taken right at the door of your stateroom.
+Once you've dropped your bags, you proceed to the registration desk where they give you stateroom keys (plastic cards, one per passenger) which are also used as your identification and your charge card to make all onboard purchases (in bars, stores, casinos, etc.).
+Actually, the key is very convenient as it's linked to your credit card, so you don't have to carry cash.

 For the duration of the cruise, our ship never deviated from the schedule for more than 10-15 minutes.
 It's 5 o'clock in the afternoon and Miami is already disappearing beyond the horizon.

 This deck pictured below is for 18+ only.
 Honestly, I didn't see much difference though except, maybe, this one was a bit more quiet.
 People here and there had drinks right in the pools and on sunbeds.
-By the way, alcoholic drinks are not included and quite pricey (around $10 per drink).
+By the way, alcoholic drinks are not included and are quite pricey (around $10 per drink).
 As a result, we almost didn't see any drunk people.
 For those not imagining their vacation without alcoholic drinks, there is an all-inclusive option for $50 a day.
 I'm wondering if it's possible to buy such a package for one person, but use it for two or more?..

 Let's get inside, under A/C.